leksiq/contest-compiler/README.md

 `type` means type of variable, `'i'`, `'l'`, `'d'`, `'s'`, `'t'` stand for `int`, `long`, `double`, `java.lang.String` and `Token` (`java.lang.String` before next space or end of line) respectively. if the variable is an array its definition should end with `'['`, optional `length` and `']'`, if the `length` is present the variable will take exactly `length` elements from iunput, otherwise the variable will take all elements till the end of line.
 So, one should not use `length` in the case the array implied to take all the line.

+`data-cycle` means that a responsible data structure is created as array of objects.

+`loop-cycle` means that a loop with local variables is created. `'*'` means that the cycle repeats until end of input.

 `java.lang.String` variable takes all chars till the end of line, `java.lang.String` *array* variable takes substrings split with spaces at the rule described before.